- Significance of ROI

 - Hexnode Unified Endpoint Management

 The mobile workforce works beyond a specific office site but is not confined to working from home.
 It reflects the transition to data and geographic mobility to support the “anytime, anyplace” aspect of modern work.
 Working from a mobile device nowadays entails far more than just reading company email and talking via chats.
 Cloud technology has aided in this huge change, and today, employees access the data saved in the cloud from anywhere to stay connected while being mobile.
+Thus understanding and analyzing the Return on Investment or ROI of mobile workforce is a critical factor in modern businesses.

 Significance of ROI